emberjs/guides/source/localizable/applications/services.md

 });
 ```

-The other way to inject a service is to provide the name of the service as the argument.
+Another way to inject a service is to provide the name of the service as the argument.

 ```app/components/cart-contents.js
 import Ember from 'ember';